-Want to know more about the new Standards Based Report Cards for our kindergarten and first grade students?
+Want to know more about the new Standards Based Report Cards?

 Click here to view the presentation and listen to the Standards Based Report Card Parent Guide.

 A standards-based grade reporting system is designed to inform parents about their child’s progress towards achieving specific learning standards.
 It shows where a child falls on a academic continuum.
 This is different from a traditional report card that only shows one grade for reading, one for math, one for science, and so on.

 How do standards-based report cards differ from the Fayette County report cards used in the past?